SigridAndersen/SpeedTest.Net/README.md

 SpeedTest.Net

-A .NET Standard 2.0 compatible class library fork of NSpeedTest, a C# client library to test internet bandwidth using speedtest.net
+A .NET 5.0 compatible class library fork of SpeedTest.Net, a C# client library to test internet bandwidth using speedtest.net

 Compatible with:
-* .NET Core 2.0
-* .NET Framework 4.6.1
+* .NET 5.0